-Exfoliate with your product of choice when hair is freshly washed and still wet.
+Exfoliate the scalp with your product of choice when hair is freshly washed and still wet.

 Comb through and separate your hair into several sections (fewer if fine, more if thick).

-Apply a scrub (recipes below) as close to the scalp as you can with your fingertips and rub in a gentle, circular motion.
+Apply an exfoliating scrub (recipes below) as close to the scalp as you can with your fingertips and rub in a gentle, circular motion.
 A shower brush will help.
-Think of polishing or buffing rather than scouring.
+Think of polishing or buffing rather than scouring

 Leave in for several minutes and rinse thoroughly.